 We are there for as long as it takes for a person with a disability to adapt to their prosthetic leg or orthotic.

-Our team will do everything possible to ensure people with disabilities can lead a fulfilled life.
+Our team will do everything possible to ensure people with disabilities can lead the life they want.

 In consultation with partner organisations, PUSPADI Bali helps to facilitate access to education for children with physical disabilities.

-UNICEF estimates there are at least 93 million children with disabilities in the world, but numbers could be much higher – and they are often likely to be among the poorest members of the population – and less likely to attend school, access medical services, or have their voices heard in society.
+UNICEF estimates there are at least 93 million children with disabilities in the world, but numbers could be much higher – and they are often likely to be among the poorest members of the population – and less likely to attend school, access medical services, or have their voices heard.

 We’ll continue fighting for the rights of children with disabilities in Bali and East Indonesia to equally be able to go to to quality schools and interact with people of all abilities.